philmikejones/beginning-mapping/handout.md

 - Spatially 'join' the data.
 - Understand which projection and coordinate reference systems (CRS) to use.
 - Produce a thematic map using appropriate software.
-- Export your thematic map.
+- Export your thematic map for reports and publications.
 - Analyse and interpret it and explain the relationships between areas and themes.